ahnaf-rafi/nixos-minimal-plus-iso/README.md

-# nixos-minimal-nvidia-iso
+# NixOS Minimal+ ISO
-My nix flake to create a minimal nixos installation iso
+This repository contains a nix flake to create a nixos installation iso that is mostly minimal with some extra batteries.